Nogir

-Nogir is a village in the Prigorodny District of the Republic of North Ossetia-Alania, Russia.
+Nogir (Ногир) is a village in the Prigorodny District of the Republic of North Ossetia-Alania, Russia.
 It serves as the administrative center of the Nogir rural settlement.

 Geography

 Nogir is located in the northern part of Prigorodny District, on the left bank of the Terek River, and is effectively connected to the northern outskirts of Vladikavkaz.

 The village borders the following settlements: Vladikavkaz to the south, Alkhachurt to the north, Mikhaylovskoye to the northeast, and Zavodskoy to the east.

 Etymology

 The name "Nogir" translates from the Ossetian language as "New Ossetia" (Ossetian: Ног Ир).

 History

 Before the October Revolution, the site of Nogir was used as a military training ground by the Russian Empire.

 Modern Nogir was founded in 1921 by refugees from South Ossetia, who had previously settled in the village of Khristianovskoye (now Digora).

 The first school in the village was built in the late 1930s.

 In the spring of 1992, the Republic's authorities began constructing the Santa Barbara microdistrict in the southwestern outskirts of Nogir to house refugees from South Ossetia and Georgia.
 The microdistrict now consists of 221 houses.

 During the 1992 Ossetian–Ingush conflict, no military operations took place in Nogir, but the village temporarily lost gas, electricity, and water supply.